abrownstein2022/Mod3JSPWGen/README.md

 ## Installation

-We used the VS Code software to edit code, git to pull the starter code to our local machines and then git again to push our final versions to GitHub.
+I used the VS Code software to edit code, git to pull the starter code to our local machines and then git again to push our final versions to GitHub.

 ## Usage